North Tripura district

-North Tripura is an administrative district in the state of Tripura in India.
+North Tripura district is an administrative district in the state of Tripura in India.
 The district headquarters are located at Dharmanagar.
-The district occupies an area of 1422.19 km² and has a population of 693,947 (as of 2011).
+The district occupies an area of 1422.19 km2 and has a population of 693,947, 856,(as of 2024).

 History

 The territory occupied by North Tripura district was part of the princely state of Tripura until 9 September 1949, when it was merged with the Union of India.
 The district came into existence on 1 September 1970, when the entire state was divided into three districts.
 On 14 April.
 1995 Dhalai district was carved out from this district.
 Tripura was divided into four districts but with effect from 21 January 2012 four more new districts was divided making a total of eight districts in the state.

 Divisions

 Administrative divisions

 North Tripura is divided into three sub-divisions:

 Subdivision & Blocks.
 There are 3 nos of Sub-Division and 8 nos of Blocks under North Tripura District.